Prairie Dogs, Pronghorns & Penis Sheaths

 I stood by while he strapped himself into the cart at my driveway.
 "Tomorrow night?"
 I asked.

-In the downstairs bathroom, I saw that the upper part of my face was still blackened from the previous night's activities.
-I washed it off and returned to the kitchen.
+In the downstairs bathroom, I saw that my forehead and cheeks were still blackened from the previous night's activities.
+I washed my face and returned to the kitchen.

 I extracted a bottle of coconut kefir from the fridge and wrapped my arms around my mother.
-"I have my methods," I said mysteriously and poured myself a tall glassful.
+"I have my methods," I said in ominous tones, while I poured myself a tall glassful of the kefir.
 I then popped two slices of bread into the toaster and thumb-tested a couple of avocados to select the most perfectly ripened one for my breakfast.

-After picking up the garbage, I spent the afternoon shopping for glasses dark enough and big enough so that I would not have to blacken my face that night.
+After picking up the garbage, I spent the afternoon constructing a black face mask so that I would not have to blacken my face that night.
 In the evening, I again retired early after setting the alarm for one forty-five.

-Shortly after two o'clock, we were speeding towards the city center on one of the many bike trails, deserted at this time of night.
+Shortly after two o'clock, we sped toward the city center on a bike trail that was deserted at this time of night.
 We wore matte-black helmets he had brought with him.
 "We're breaking about ten different laws," he said, "but I don't want us to break our heads too."

 As we settled ourselves onto the cart he explained, "Most of the restaurants in the city serve meat or fish but I only stencil those that have nothing vegan on their menu, as though vegans don't exist.
 They're not even trying to adjust.
 They need a wake-up call."

-We cruised along the bike trail for about a mile then veered up into a suburban mall.
+We cruised along the bike trail for a couple of miles then veered up into a suburban mall.
 On the front window of a large fast-food restaurant, we stenciled, STOP FUNDING ANIMAL AGRICULTURE!

 When we were nearing my place, he pulled over into the inky shadow beneath a shade tree.

-We arranged to meet the following day in a nearby mall, in front of a big T-shirt store, then go together by bike to his workshop.
+We agreed to meet the following day in a nearby mall, in front of a big T-shirt store, then go together by bike to his workshop.

 Authors deserve your feedback.
 It's the only payment they get.
 If you go to the top of the page you will find the author's name.
 Click that and you can email the author easily.* Please take a few moments, if you liked the story, to say so.